Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ VirtualTaobao](https://github.com/eyounx/VirtualTaobao/)

-An environment for online recommendation, where customers are learned from Taobao.com, one of the world's largest e-commerce platform.
+An environment for online recommendations, where customers are learned from Taobao.com, one of the world's largest e-commerce platforms.

 ### [ mo-gym](https://github.com/LucasAlegre/mo-gym)

-Multi-objective RL (MORL) gym environments, where the reward is a numpy array of different (possibly conflicting) objectives.
+Multi-objective RL (MORL) gym environments, where the reward is a NumPy array of different (possibly conflicting) objectives.

 ### [ABIDES-Gym](https://github.com/jpmorganchase/abides-jpmc-public)

-ABIDES (Agent Based Interactive Discrete Event Simulator) is a message based multi agent discrete event based simulator.
-It enables simulating complex multi-agent systems for different domains.
+ABIDES (Agent-Based Interactive Discrete Event Simulator) is a message-based multi-agent discrete event-based simulator.
+It enables simulation of complex multi-agent systems for different domains.
 ABIDES has already supported work in [equity markets simulation](https://arxiv.org/abs/1904.12066) and [federated learning](https://dl.acm.org/doi/abs/10.1145/3383455.3422562).

 [ABIDES-Gym](https://arxiv.org/abs/2110.14771) (ACM-ICAIF21 publication) is a new wrapper built around ABIDES that enables using ABIDES simulator as an Open AI Gym environment for the training of Reinforcement Learning algorithms.

-We apply this work by specifically using the markets extension of ABIDES/ABIDES-Markets and developing two benchmark financial market Gym environments for training daily investor and execution agents.
+We apply for this work by specifically using the market's extension of ABIDES/ABIDES-Markets and developing two benchmark financial market Gym environments for training daily investor and execution agents.
 As a result, these two environments describe classic financial problems with a complex interactive market behavior response to the experimental agent's action.

 ### [gym-saturation](https://github.com/inpefess/gym-saturation)